 If you have never tasted Campari, or you are somewhat new to the bitter spectrum of flavor, this cocktail might be an acquired taste.
 It’s usually the bitter Campari that surprises people, especially in America where bitterness in drinks is not a familiar experience.
 However, once you start to appreciate it, a whole new world of flavors begins to open up.

 For the most incredible Negroni, try to find Carpano Antica Formula vermouth.
 It makes a huge difference.
 Also, don’t be afraid of strong gins that can stand up to the herbal complexity of the other ingredients.
 If you don’t have orange bitters, substitute Angostura (try other bitters too), and don’t forget to express the oils from the orange peel.
 Even this seemingly subtle detail has a profound effect.
 Stirring instead of shaking keeps everything crystal clear, but make sure you are chilling the drink.
 Some dilution is important and it will take a little longer to get there stirring.
 I like to strain over ice spheres to minimize additional water, but many recipes call for serving this up in a chilled cocktail glass.

 In addition to adjusting the proportions, the Negroni offers opportunities to experiment.
-As I mentioned, better vermouth, substituting bitters and selecting another gin can transform the flavor, but so can the garnish.
+As we mentioned, better vermouth, substituting bitters and selecting another gin can transform the flavor, but so can the garnish.
 Some bartenders garnish with a flamed orange peel, igniting the oils as they squeeze the zest over the surface of the drink.
 Swapping one ingredient for another is a popular way to riff on this drink.
 In fact, the Trident cocktail from the last post is a modified Negroni that swaps all of the ingredients!